insomnia94/ARG/README.md

 ## Acknowledgement

-Thanks for the work of [Licheng Yu](http://cs.unc.edu/~licheng/).
-Our code is based on the implementation of [OnAVOS](https://github.com/lichengunc/MAttNet).
+Thanks for the work of [Voigtlaender Paul](https://www.vision.rwth-aachen.de/person/197/).
+Our code is based on the implementation of [OnAVOS](https://github.com/Stocastico/OnAVOS).